Cartbutler/SQL-Scripts/README.md

 - Tables scripts.sql: Contains SQL scripts to create the database and its tables.
 - Sample data.txt: Contains SQL scripts to insert sample data into the tables.
-- [Database Tables.xlsx](./Database%20Tables.xlsx): Contains the structure of the database tables in Excel format.

 ## Table Structure

-The structure of the database tables is provided in the Excel file [Database Tables.xlsx](./Database%20Tables.xlsx).
-The file includes the following sheets:

 ### Products Table